 2. Keep All Software Updated

 Outdated software is full of security vulnerabilities that hackers actively exploit.
 Enable automatic updates for your operating system, antivirus software, web browsers, and all business applications.
-This is one of the simplest and most effective security measures you can take.
-Many of the most damaging cyberattacks in Ghana have exploited vulnerabilities in outdated software that had available patches.

 3. Secure Your Wi-Fi Network